Coast Range, California

 Our route led right to Middletown.
 As you might surmise with a name like that, this small town is in the middle of everything, dating back to a time before paved roads.
 Four roads lead to the center of town from four different directions.

-Middletown sits on a flat plain in a valley surrounded by ridge tops and was a mid-point stagecoach stop in the 1860s for the trek over to Mt St Helena from Calistoga to the base of Clear Lake.
+Middletown sits on a flat plain in a valley surrounded by ridge tops and was a mid-point stagecoach stop in the 1860s for the trek from Calistoga to Lower Lake at the base of Clear Lake.
 Due south of Middletown is Calistoga and a super twisty stretch of Highway 29 over Mt St Helena.
 Highway 175 begins in Middletown and is the northwesterly escape out of town, it spans 46 miles to Hopland.

 In present day, Highway 175 is one of those four roads that exits the center of town.
 The benefit to the motorcyclist is it runs through a region low in population centers.
 A quick glance at the map shows Butts Canyon Rd headed back to Lake Berryessa.
 Due north via Barnes Street is Big Canyon Rd, although the first three miles north out of town is gravel.
 Big Canyon Rd connects north to Loch Lomond Rd (we’ll get to that later) and Prather Mountain.